Author: Editoral Team

 It’s not legal, I checked with layers.

 The machine is a one-day-only experience on Saturday, April 29 at 197 Bond Street in Brooklyn.
-If you missed out, not to worry, you can order a custom fake ID from the artist’s website for just $20.

 Other Vending Machine Applications

-• Paw Patrol Vending Machine
+• Paw Patrol Toy Vending Machines: A New Retail Trend

 Youtuber: Nick Jr.